 Call to Book Today at

 Guided bus tours are a great way to see all of what Victoria has to offer.
-Travel in air-conditioned comfort through some of BC’s oldest neighborhoods, including the oldest Chinatown in North America with our Tour Partner CVS Tours.
+Travel in air-conditioned comfort through some of BC’s oldest neighborhoods, including the oldest Chinatown in North America.

 Get a panoramic view of the city from the top of Mt.
 Tolmie where the Parliament buildings and Beacon Hill Park can clearly be seen.
 Tours depart from downtown and range in price and duration.
 Some tours offer double decker busses, some of which are cabriolets.